vb64/vb64.github.io/cv/en/python.md

 - Maintenance and support of the code of the GUI app for data visualization on the Windows platform.
 - Implementation of methods for automatic determination of geometric parameters of defects in diagnostics data.

-#### Achievements:

-Development and commissioning of API for connecting external apps for automatic analysis of diagnostics data.

 #### Technologies:

 Python, wxPython, C/C++, sqlite.

-## Own projects

-I have several of my own independently developed projects, available publicly.
-The projects are developed in Python for the Google App Engine Standard Environment platform.

-Most popular projects:

-[EmailGateBot](https://vb64.github.io/telegram.email.notify/docs/en/guide.html) - bot in Telegram Messenger.
-Assigns a special email address to Telegram channels and groups and publishes emails in them.

-AlicaTalkBot ([article in Russian](https://zen.yandex.ru/media/id/5a7c88094bf16140b018eb53/razgovor-s-telegoi-iandeksalisa-i-telegram-5cdbef3273f29b00b2d98a13)) - YandexAlice voice assistant skill.
-Publishes phrases dictated for YandexAlice in the form of text in Telegram and sends responses from Telegram to Alice.

 ## Contributing to open-source projects